-- Catchphrase: George's "Give 'em what for, Davy!", which are also his Famous Last Words.
+- Catchphrase: George's "Give 'em what for, Davy!", which are also his last words.

 - Chronic Hero Syndrome: Crockett has this in spades.
 After the Creek War is over, he and Russel move to a new territory and just want to settle down.
 However, when he finds that a local posse of Politically Incorrect Villains has been running Indians off their land, he makes it his business to stand up to them and get them locked up.
 Then, he's convinced to run for Congress to prevent a lawyer sympathetic to said posse from becoming the next representative.
 Then, after leaving Congress and having nothing left to do, he finds the nearest worthy cause (the Texas Revolution), joins it, and ultimately dies for it.

 - Cool, Clear Water: Often seen in the series.